Anipaleja/Studyapp/README.md

 StudyApp is an AI-powered productivity tool designed to help students organize their study routines, track performance, and stay focused.
 It uses cutting-edge features like flashcards, smart reminders, and interactive quizzes, all in a sleek and modern UI.

-🚧 Work in Progress: StudyApp is currently under active development.
+**Work in Progress**: StudyApp is currently under active development.
 Expect exciting features to roll out regularly.
 Feedback and suggestions are always welcome!

 # Features (Planned & In Progress)